Bye Bye Birdie (1963 film)

 Bye Bye Birdie is a 1963 American musical romantic comedy film directed by George Sidney from a screenplay by Irving Brecher, based on Michael Stewart's book of the 1960 musical of the same name.
-It also features songs by composer Charles Strouse and lyricist Lee Adams, and a score by Johnny Green.
-Produced by Fred Kohlmar, the film stars Janet Leigh, Dick Van Dyke, Ann-Margret, Maureen Stapleton, Bobby Rydell, Jesse Pearson, and Ed Sullivan.
-Van Dyke and featured player Paul Lynde reprised their roles from the original Broadway production.
+It also features songs by composer Charles Strouse and lyricist Lee Adams and a score by Johnny Green.
+Produced by Fred Kohlmar, the film stars Janet Leigh, Dick Van Dyke, Ann-Margret, Maureen Stapleton, Paul Lynde, Bobby Rydell, Jesse Pearson and Ed Sullivan.
+Van Dyke and Lynde reprised their roles from the original Broadway production.

-The story was inspired by Elvis Presley being drafted into the United States Army in 1958.
-Jesse Pearson plays the role of teen idol Conrad Birdie, whose character name is a word play on country singer Conway Twitty, who was himself a teen idol pop artist at that time.
+The story was inspired by Elvis Presley's enlistment into the U.S. Army in 1958.
+Pearson plays the role of teen idol Conrad Birdie, a name that is a based on that of country singer Conway Twitty.

-The film was Van Dyke's feature film debut and helped make Ann-Margret a superstar during the mid-1960s.
+The film is Van Dyke's feature-film debut and helped make Ann-Margret a superstar during the mid-1960s.
 Her performance earned a Golden Globe nomination for Best Actress and her next role was with Presley in Viva Las Vegas.

 In 2006, the film was ranked number 38 on Entertainment Weeklys list of the 50 Best High School Movies.

 Plot

-In 1962, popular rock and roll superstar Conrad Birdie receives an Army draft notice, devastating his teenage fans nationwide.
-Despite his doctorate in biochemistry, unsuccessful songwriter Albert Peterson schemes with his secretary and long-suffering girlfriend Rosie DeLeon to have Conrad sing a song Albert will write.
-Rosie convinces Ed Sullivan to have Conrad perform Albert's song "One Last Kiss" on The Ed Sullivan Show and then kiss a randomly chosen high school girl goodbye before joining the Army.
-After this succeeds, Albert will feel free to marry Rosie, despite his widowed, meddlesome mother Mae's long history of interfering with her son's life.
+Popular rock and roll superstar Conrad Birdie receives an Army draft notice, devastating his teenage fans nationwide.
+Despite his doctorate in biochemistry, unsuccessful songwriter Albert Peterson schemes with his secretary and long-suffering girlfriend Rosie DeLeon to have Conrad sing a song that Albert will write.
+Rosie convinces Ed Sullivan to have Conrad perform Albert's song "One Last Kiss" on The Ed Sullivan Show and then kiss a randomly chosen high-school girl goodbye before joining the Army.
+After this succeeds, Albert will feel free to marry Rosie, despite his widowed, meddlesome mother Mae's long history of interfering with his life.

-Columbus, Ohio, is chosen as the location for Conrad's farewell performance.
-The random lucky girl chosen, Kim MacAfee, is thrilled, unlike her high school sweetheart, Hugo Peabody.
-The teenagers of nearby Sweet Apple, blissfully unaware of their town's impending fame, are spending the "Telephone Hour" discussing the latest gossip: Kim and Hugo have just gotten pinned (a tradition where a boy gives a girl his fraternity pin, indicating a serious commitment to each other) and Kim feels grown up ("How Lovely to Be a Woman").
+The town of Sweet Apple, Ohio is chosen as the location for Conrad's farewell performance.
+The random lucky girl chosen, Kim MacAfee, is thrilled, but her high-school sweetheart Hugo Peabody is jealous.
+Over the telephone, the teenagers of the town discuss the latest gossip: Kim and Hugo have just gotten pinned.